Arminianism: Arminianism in the Church of England

 In England, the so-labelled Arminian doctrines were held, in substance, before and in parallel with those of Arminius.
 The Thirty-nine Articles of Religion (finalised in 1571), were sufficiently ambiguous that they were compatible with either Arminian or Calvinistic interpretations.
-Arminianism in the Church of England was fundamentally an expression of negation of Calvinism, and only some theologians held to classical Arminianism, but for the rest they were either semi-Pelagian or Pelagian.
-In this specific context, contemporary historians prefer to use the term "proto-Arminians" rather than "Arminians" to designate the leanings of those divines who generally didn't follow classical Arminianism.
+Arminianism in the Church of England was fundamentally an expression of negation of Calvinism, and only some theologians held to classical Arminianism, while the rest were either semi-Pelagian or Pelagian.
+In this specific context, contemporary historians prefer to use the term "proto-Arminians" rather than "Arminians" to designate the leanings of those divines who generally did not follow classical Arminianism.
 English Arminianism was represented by Arminian Puritans such as John Goodwin or High Anglican Arminians such as Jeremy Taylor and Henry Hammond.
 Anglican Arminians of the 17th century such as William Laud fought Calvinist Puritans.
-This was in some ways a label applied by their enemies and were more defined to their view of a state church, an idea that was alien to the views of Arminius.
-This position became particularly evident under the reign (1625–1649) of Charles I of England.
-Following the English Civil War (1642–1651) Charles II of England, who tolerated the Presbyterians, re-instituted Arminian thought in the Church of England.
+They saw Arminianism in terms of a state church, an idea that was alien to the views of Arminius.
+In many cases, "Arminianism" was a label applied by their enemies.
+This position became particularly evident under the reign (1625–1649) of Charles I. Following the Interregnum (1649–1660), King Charles II, who tolerated the Presbyterians, re-instituted Arminian thought in the Church of England.
 It was dominant there after the Restoration (1660) for some fifty years.

 Baptists

-The Baptist tradition emerged in the early 17th-century in England.
+The Baptist tradition emerged in the early 17th century in England.
 The first Baptists, led by the theologian Thomas Helwys, were later called "General Baptists" because of their doctrine of general atonement, an Arminian doctrine.
 Later General Baptists, such as John Griffith, Samuel Loveday, and Thomas Grantham, defended a soteriology similar to Classical Arminianism that reflected the original teaching of Arminius.
 The General Baptists encapsulated their views in numerous confessions, the most influential of which was the Standard Confession.
 In the 1640s the Particular Baptists were formed, diverging from any Arminian doctrine and embracing the strong Calvinism of the Presbyterians and Independents.
 Their robust Calvinism was publicized in such confessions as the First London Confession of Faith of 1644 and the Second London Confession of 1689.
 The Second London Confession was used by Calvinistic Baptists in America, and later revised in 1742, forming the Philadelphia Confession of Faith, whereas the Standard Confession of 1660 was used by the General Baptists and their American heirs known as Free Will Baptists.